yegor256/blog/_posts/2015/jan/2015-01-26-happy-boss-false-objective.md

 3) Bob, the CTO, wants to raise round A funding and collect a big paycheck; etc.

-The project has its own _objectives_, to achieve 1 million downloads in less than six months and under $300,000, for example.
+The project has its own _objectives_, to achieve 1 million downloads in less than six months and spend under $300,000, for example.
 This is what the project works for.
 This is what all of us are here for.

 Our personal needs may be fully satisfied